 There are 29 Continuing Education Units included with this course.

 Caring for People God’s Way will help equip counselors to respond to the growing needs of others who are broken and in need of healing.
-Each course comes complete with six lessons, work text and, of course, exams – all of which will assist caregivers in providing competent and compassionate care to those who are hurting.
+Each course comes complete with six lessons on DVD, work text and, of course, exams – all of which will assist caregivers in providing competent and compassionate care to those who are hurting.

 Unit 1: Introduction to Biblical Counseling